 Number of Scholarships: A limited number of scholarship will be available

-The Foundation assists students with tuition fees and living expenses only.
+Value of Aga Khan Foundation Scholarship: The Foundation assists students with tuition fees and living expenses only.
 The cost of travel is not included in AKF scholarships.
 Applicants are requested to make every effort to obtain funding from other sources as well, so that the amount requested from the Foundation can be reduced to a minimum.
-Preference is given to those who have been able to secure some funding from alternative sources.
+Preference is given to those who have secured some funding from alternative sources.

 How long will sponsorship last?
 For the duration of the degree programme